• Located in Parkland County

 After the last iceage, meltwater created glacial Lake Edmonton, and much of the material was deposited in the east side of Parkland County.
 The deltaic sediments from Lake Edmonton were blown by post-glacial winds into unique sand dune formations.
 These dunes, the Devon Dunes, are unique in that they represent a field of sand dunes formed from deltaic sediments – there is no other such landscape in the Edmonton region, and they have associated unique plant community features.

-Jointly conserved for over 40 years by several families, the Bunchberry property faces continued pressure from development, as the population of Edmonton and surrounding municipalities expands.
+Jointly conserved for over 40 years by several families, the Bunchberry property faced continued pressure from development, as the population of Edmonton and surrounding municipalities has been rapidly expanding.
 But with the help of EALT’s anonymous donor, who gifted $1.667 million on our behalf, the Nature Conservancy of Canada was able to raise sufficient funds to secure Bunchberry.
-EALT now has partial ownership of the land, and will be working to steward the land in perpetuity, for the benefit of all people and wildlife.
+EALT now owns Bunchberry Meadows in partnership with NCC, and since 2016 began working to steward the land in perpetuity, for the benefit of all people and wildlife.

-The property will be open to the public in 2017, including several kilometres of trails to enjoy.
-The proximity of this property to Edmonton, Devon, Spruce Grove and Stony Plain will make it an ideal place to visit and connect with nature.
+The property is now open to the public for year-round foot access, and includes has several kilometres of trails to enjoy.
+This is an ideal and special conservation area to visit and connect with nature.